jonkiparsky/about/conduct-staff-procedure.md

 * Description of the incident
 * Identifying information of the reported person: name, physical appearance, height, clothing, voice accent
 * Additional circumstances surrounding the incident
-* Reporter’s name and contact information.
+* Reporter's name and contact information.
 If the reporter wants to make an anonymous report, allow them to do so.
 If responding to the incident would reveal who reported the incident (e.g. a micro-aggression in one-on-one conversation) ask the reporter if they have safety concerns about this.
 * Other people involved in or witnesses to the incident and their contact information or description
 * Do not prompt the reporter for suggestions of how to handle the incident, but record their suggested responses if they offer them

 Assess whether an immediate response is necessary.
 This initial response is very important and will set the tone for Boston Python.
 Depending on the severity/details of the incident, please follow these guidelines:

 * If there is any general threat to attendees or the safety of anyone including event staff, consult the volunteer guide for emergency and crisis resources.
-* If everyone is presently physically safe, involve law enforcement or security only at a reporter’s request.
+* If everyone is presently physically safe, involve law enforcement or security only at a reporter's request.
 * After taking the report, assess whether you need a lead incident responder to immediately respond to the incident.
 If so, ask the reporter to stay with you and get in touch with the lead incident responders.

 Respond to reporter needs.
 You can: